Filter Results

 Open

-• Establishment of the Lynx Dx Cancer Research Biobank for Advancing Clinical Studies on Urinary Biomarkers Jacksonville, Fla.
+• Establishment Of The Lynx Dx Cancer Research Biobank For Advancing Clinical Studies On Urinary Biomarkers Jacksonville, FL

 The purpose of this study is to establish a repository of well-documented and properly preserved biospecimens for use in research regarding urinary biomarker tests for the workup of PCa.